 All students are assigned a counselor to provide individualized support throughout their years at TA.
 The Counseling Office provides resources and support for study abroad options, dual enrollment and college credit opportunities, technical and apprenticeship programs, the armed services, two- and four-year colleges, interim/gap year programs, summer programs, and scholarship and financial aid opportunities.
 School counselors work closely with advisors and grade-level teams to collaborate on students’ progress and challenges.

-The Counseling Office also provides student support through a variety of community resources, including mental health clinicians from the Clara Martin Center, an outreach counselor from the Vermont Student Assistance Corporation, a student assistance provider from Second Growth, and a school transition counselor from Vermont Vocational Rehabilitation.
+The Counseling Office also provides student support through a variety of community resources, including mental health clinicians from the Clara Martin Center, an outreach counselor from the Vermont Student Assistance Corporation, and a school transition counselor from Vermont Vocational Rehabilitation.

 - Individual meetings with seniors and their families